Nukes in Space: Why the Aliens Shouldn’t Be Worried

 *Of course, an alternative method of dealing with it is to just call it science “fantasy” and then no one will care whether it makes scientific sense or not!

-Posted on 12/23/2010, in Brian Melton, Our Plot to Take over the World, Science Fantasy, Science Fiction, science fiction problems, Writing Hints and Helps and tagged nuclear bomb, nuclear explosion, nuke, science fantasy, science fiction, space.
+Posted on December 23, 2010, in Brian Melton, Science Fantasy, Science Fiction, science fiction problems, Writing Hints and Helps and tagged nuclear bomb, nuclear explosion, nuke, science fantasy, science fiction, space.
 Bookmark the permalink.
 14 Comments.